billpg/POP3Listener/BuildYourOwnPOP3Server.md

 have a better way of finding the size of a message, you can provide your own handler that does this job better.

 (I would argue a well written POP3 client should only call `UIDL` to get the state of a mailbox instead of `STAT` or `LIST`, but this is where we're at.)
 ```
+/* Replace the default size-of-message handler with an optimized one. */
+pop3.Events.OnMessageSize = MyMessageSize;
+long MyMessageSize(string mailboxID, string messageUniqueID)
+{
+    /* Check mailbox ID. */
+    if (mailboxID != myMailboxID)
+        throw new ApplicationException("Invalid mailbox ID.");

+    /* Load the FileInfo object for the message and return the size. */
+    return new FileInfo(Path.Combine(mailboxFolder, messageUniqueID)).Length;
+}
 ```

 # "That call to Path.Combine looks dangerous!"